Roisin2/pands-project/README.md

  The condition “i< j" lets only one check on each pair of columns.
 And for each pair of columns, a new scatter plot is created by seaborn's sns scatterplot function.

  For the plot, the x axis is for the values in col1, and y axis is for values in col2.
- A title is set showing the columns that are being compared with color and transparency for interest, a grid and legend are also added.
+ A title is set showing the columns that are being compared.
  The plot is saves as an image file with a filename based on the column names.
  (Column1_vsColumn2_scatter.png”)
  After saving the plot.
 A function called plt.close is used to close the window.